Creating a PostgreSQL cluster

 -

-Select the environment where you want to create your cluster (you cannot change the environment once the cluster is created):
+Select the environment where you want to create your cluster (the environment cannot be changed after cluster creation):

 PRODUCTION: For stable versions of your applications.PRESTABLE: For testing purposes.
-The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
-In the prestable environment, you can test new versions for compatibility with your application.
+The prestable environment is similar to the production environment and is also covered by an SLA.
+However, it receives new features, enhancements, and bug fixes earlier.
+In the prestable environment, you can test the new versions for compatibility with your application.

 -